urGODBOY/urGODBOY/README.md

 ## 🌟 About Me

-- 🔭 I'm currently working on improving my coding skills and building small web applications.
+- 🔭 I'm currently working on improving my coding skills and building integratable web applications.
 - 🌱 I'm learning web development, focusing on front-end technologies like HTML, CSS, and JavaScript.
 - 👯 I’m looking to collaborate on open-source projects and contribute to meaningful initiatives.